Frank C. Adderley

 Krystal Permanan took her passion for public service and serving the nationals of her home country and joined the Consulate General of the Republic of Trinidad and Tobago in 2012 as their Communication and Research Officer.
 In this role, Krystal is responsible for implementing a comprehensive marketing, communications and public relations platform that will enhance Trinidad and Tobago and the Consulate’s image and position within the general public.
 Additionally, Krystal has been actively supporting the Consulate’s Immigration department in various capacities over the last two years.
 Krystal also offers years of experience in broadcast and written journalism and also worked as a video editor for WSVN 7 news.
 In 2005, Krystal received an Associate of Arts degree from Florida State University in Communications and in 2008, received a Bachelor’s of Science degree in Journalism from Florida International University.

-Michael Sanchez is an Immigration Enforcement Agent for the U.S. Department of Homeland Security’s U.S. Immigration and Customs Enforcement agency.
-He has been employed by ICE for 6 years and is currently assigned to the detained case management docket under the Enforcement and Removal Operations branch.
-Mr. Sanchez is currently the ICE liaison for high-threat criminal alien related cases with both the Honduras and El Salvador consulates in Miami, Fl.
-Mr. Sanchez has collateral duties as a defensive tactics and firearms instructor.
+Michael Sanchez is employed by the U.S. Department of Homeland Security.
+He has been employed by DHS for 10 years in a law enforcement position.
 Mr. Sanchez brings extensive experience in investigatory/law enforcement functions, contract security management and operational coordination with local, state, federal and foreign governments.
 Mr. Sanchez holds a Bachelor’s degree in Criminal Justice from Florida International University as well as a 2nd degree black belt from Joshinmon Shorin-Ryu Okinawan Karate-Do.

 Director at the Institute for Civic Engagement and Democracy, Miami Dade College